465 Beacon is located on the south side of Beacon, between Hereford and Massachusetts Avenue, with 463 Beacon to the east and 467 Beacon to the west.

 During the 1921-1922 winter season, 465 Beacon was the home of Dr. Charles Newton Cutler, a physician, and his wife, Carolyn (Vail) Newton.
 They had lived in Chelsea in 1920, where he had maintained his practice.
 They had moved from 465 Beacon by the next season, and by 1924 were living in Florida.

-On October 22, 1922, 465 Beacon was purchased from Hettie Swift by Sarah A. (Green) O’Brien, the wife of Dr. Frederick William O’Brien.
+On October 22, 1922, 465 Beacon was purchased from Hettie Swift by Sarah Ann (Green) O’Brien, the wife of Dr. Frederick William O’Brien.
 They had married in October of 1921.
 Prior to their marriage, he had lived at 430 Marlborough, and they lived there briefly after their marriage.
-They also maintained a home in North Scituate.

 Frederick O’Brien was a physician and radiologist, and also was a professor of radiology at Tufts College Medical School.
 He maintained his medical office at 465 Beacon.

 The O’Briens lived briefly at 465 Beacon and then moved to Brookline to live with Sara O’Brien’s mother, Mary J. T. (Murphy) Green, the widow of Richard T. Green.
 The O’Briens’ son Frederick William O’Brien, Jr., was born in Brookline in April of 1923, and their son Richard Green O’Brien was born there in September of 1924.

 Frederick O’Brien continued to maintain his office at 465 Beacon and, while they were living in Brookline, he remodeled the house into a three-family dwelling (shown as the occupancy in July of 1925 when he received permission to construct a fire escape on the rear of the building).